Conversation Tour Info

 The Artist as Culture Producer: Living and Sustaining a Creative Life

-An extensive schedule of programming is planned to support the book’s publication in early 2017.
-Building upon the success of the previous 62-stop book tour that supported Sharon’s first publication, Living and Sustaining a Creative Life: Essays by 40 Working Artists, we will invite an expansive conversation from important stakeholders in each community.
+An extensive, ongoing schedule of programming is supporting the book’s publication throughout 2017 into Spring 2018.
+Building upon the success of the previous 62-stop book tour that supported Sharon’s first publication, Living and Sustaining a Creative Life: Essays by 40 Working Artists, we are inviting expansive conversations from important stakeholders in each community.

-Through panel discussions, symposia, casual conversations and town-hall forums, we will connect book contributors, local artists, critics, non-profit participants, thought leaders, and other members of the general public to learn about, lend their voices to, and be inspired by the vast range of influence that visual artists exert on society.
-We plan on including as many contributors as possible from the book, helping to further our efforts to cross-pollinate artists among regions.
-Our goal is to demythologize the tired cliche' of the Artist Hero by dispensing with the notion that contemporary artists should be treated differently from other members of our communities.
+Through panel discussions, symposia, casual conversations and town-hall forums, we are connecting book contributors, local artists, critics, non-profit participants, thought leaders, and other members of the general public to learn about, lend their voices to, and be inspired by the vast range of influence that visual artists exert on society.
+We are including as many contributors as possible from the book, helping to further our efforts to cross-pollinate artists among regions.
+Our ultimate goal is to demythologize the tired cliche' of the Artist Hero by dispensing with the notion that contemporary artists should be treated differently from other members of our communities.

-Common topics to be discussed on the book tour include:
+Common topics discussed on the book tour include:

 - how artists extend their practices outside of their studios.